Language Problem in India - Responses of the constitution and law

 The English language overpowered Persian.
-At first, they used local language in the courts and other matters.
+At first, they used the local language in the courts and in other matters.
 Later onwards most of the functions of the government switched over to the English language.
-Many were supported b the English language as it opens gates to the modern science and education.
+Many were supported b the English language as it opens the gates to modern science and education.

-After independence, there was a proposal to make Hindi as an official language as it can be understood by the large percentage of the people in the country.
-This resulted in the agitation among Non-Hindi speaking states.
+After independence, there was a proposal to make Hindi an official language as it can be understood by a large percentage of the people in the country.
+This resulted in agitation among Non-Hindi speaking states.